-At the beginning of a new States term, Scrutiny advertises for expressions of interest from members of the public who would like be considered for a Task and Finish panel.
+At the beginning or during a new States term, Scrutiny may advertise for expressions of interest from members of the public who would like be considered for a Task and Finish panel.
 You will be asked to submit a CV and a covering letter, indicating your area of expertise.
 Scrutiny then draws on this pool of potential candidates when forming Task and Finish panels focused on specific areas.
 The subjects of these panels range from access to public information to capital allocation to in-work poverty.

 If you would like to be considered for a Task and Finish Panel, contact firstname.lastname@example.org.

 ‘Rigour and challenge and be supportive and progressive’.

 The main purpose of having non-voting members on the Scrutiny Management Committee is to bring additional legal, financial or business skills.

 You will need to be good at building relationships because you will be working across all States committees.